strongloop/tracing-example-app/README.md

 ## Overview

 The purpose of this example is demonstrate the tracing feature of StrongLoop Arc.
-We will analyze a simple HTTP server and monitor it's CPU/memory usage over time.
-When the server receives a request, an [intensive computing task is executed to cause a deliberate CPU/memory spike](index.js#L10-L17).
-While this is happening, we will be using Strong Arc to to view the fluctuations in the tracing graph data.
+The application is a basic HTTP server that runs an [intensive computing task when it receives a requests](index.js#L10-L17).
+This behaviour is configured deliberately to let us monitor the fluctuations of CPU/memory usage over time.

 ## How to run the example